dherder/osquery-extensions/santa/README.md

 # Santa osquery Extension

-[Santa](https://github.com/google/santa/) is an open-source application whitelist/blacklist enforcement solution for macOS.
+[Santa](https://github.com/google/santa/) is an open-source application accept list/ deny list enforcement solution for macOS.
 This extension for osquery enables the osquery user to read the log of `DENY` events from the Santa generated log file on the host, with a table called `santa_denied`.
 It also adds a table called `santa_allowed`, to read the log of `ALLOW` events.
 Finally, it allows the user to remotely view and *create* new rules for Santa with a table called `santa_rules`.